kgaughan/socketmap-sql/README.rst

     driver = sqlite3
     database = /path/to/sqlite.db

-Other sections start wth ``table:``, and denote virtual tables to be queried.
+Other sections start with ``table:``, and denote virtual tables to be queried.
 There are two fields: *transform* (optional) and *query* (required).

 The *transform* field gives the name of a transformation to apply to the query